Grant Road Historic District: 20th and 21st centuries

-By 1900 there were six churches, several schools, and a firehouse in Tenleytown, along with a variety of specialty businesses including a restaurant, grocery shops, pharmacy, butcher shop, and dry goods store.
+By 1900 there were six churches, several schools, and a firehouse in Tenleytown, along with a variety of specialty businesses, including a restaurant, grocery shops, pharmacy, butcher shop, and dry goods store.
 President Theodore Roosevelt would ride his horse through the area as he made his way from the White House to his nearby hunting lodge.
 He reportedly stopped at the house at 4426 Grant Road NW on at least two occasions to take the children for a horseback ride.
-The two 20th century houses in the historic district, 4547 and 4555 Grant Road NW, were built during this period in 1908.
+The two 20th-century houses in the historic district, 4547 and 4555 Grant Road NW, were built during this period in 1908.

 During the 1910s real estate developers purchased large amounts of land in the area to build middle-class homes for white residents.
-These projects didn't succeed until after World War I when developers Harry Kite and Samuel Kite Jr. led development east of Wisconsin Avenue, inspired by the success of nearby upper middle class subdivisions such as Chevy Chase, Cleveland Park, and Friendship Heights.
-These developments changed the demographics of Tenleytown from a working class village to middle-class neighborhood, and Reno City was demolished beginning in 1928.
+These projects didn't succeed until after World War I, when developers Harry Kite and Samuel Kite Jr. led development east of Wisconsin Avenue, inspired by the success of nearby upper-middle-class subdivisions such as Chevy Chase, Cleveland Park, and Friendship Heights.
+These developments changed the demographics of Tenleytown from a working-class village to a middle-class neighborhood, and Reno City was demolished beginning in 1928.
 The developments also led to new roads being cut through the area.
 Wisconsin Avenue was widened in 1919 to accommodate streetcars and automobiles, and Albemarle Street was extended from Reno Road to Wisconsin Avenue.
 When Albemarle Street was extended in 1931, three houses on Grant Road were demolished and two were moved, including 3837 Albemarle Street NW.
 The houses on the 4400 block of Grant Road also lost their rear yards when Albemarle Street was extended.

-In addition to the Albemarle Street extension, there was significant changes to Grant Road during the 1930s.
-Tenley Circle was paved in 1936, becoming a busy intersection for busses and streetcars, 39th Street was extended to Albemarle Street, and the diagonal Nebraska Avenue was created to link Tenleytown with Connecticut Avenue.
-Several houses were demolished in the process and in 1937 C. Harold Gray wrote: "Tenleytown was the nucleus of an extensive country road net which has since largely disappeared...In extending Washington's straight streets through the community, many of the buildings were removed and its appearance changed almost beyond recognition."
+In addition to the Albemarle Street extension, there were significant changes to Grant Road during the 1930s.
+Tenley Circle was paved in 1936, becoming a busy intersection for buses and streetcars, 39th Street was extended to Albemarle Street, and the diagonal Nebraska Avenue was created to link Tenleytown with Connecticut Avenue.
+Several houses were demolished in the process, and in 1937 C. Harold Gray wrote, "Tenleytown was the nucleus of an extensive country road net which has since largely disappeared...In extending Washington's straight streets through the community, many of the buildings were removed and its appearance changed almost beyond recognition."

 There were also large developments that changed the character of the neighborhood.
-Woodrow Senior High and Deal Junior High were built, a reservoir and water tower were built on the Fort Reno site, and the National Capital Planning Commission planned a scenic drive that would connect Civil War era forts.
+Woodrow Senior High and Deal Junior High were built, a reservoir and water tower were built on the Fort Reno site, and the National Capital Planning Commission planned a scenic drive that would connect Civil War-era forts.
 To build this scenic road, named Fort Reno Drive, several houses on Grant Road were demolished.
-The plan was approved by the neighborhood's new middle class residents, who thought the older buildings were unattractive and hurt the value of their own properties, but the project was later cancelled.
+The plan was approved by the neighborhood's new middle-class residents, who thought the older buildings were unattractive and hurt the value of their own properties, but the project was later cancelled.